business practice. This is communicated by Scania’s governance framework, building on Scania’s core values and implemented by internal regulations.

 A solid foundation for business ethics

+Scania’s ethical principles can be found in Scania’s Code of Conduct.
 Every employee must ensure compliance with our ethical principles within his / her area of responsibility.
-Scania’s Governance, Risk and Compliance function actively supports employees by providing policies, tools, trainings and advice.
+Group Compliance actively supports employees by providing policies, tools, trainings and advice.

+The assessment of compliance risks within the area of business ethics is part of Scania’s risk assessment.
 Scania also demands from its business partners that they act in accordance with high ethical principles.
 Accordingly, due diligence checks are carried out prior to engagement of third parties.

 Group Internal Audit regularly reviews the knowledge and awareness of Scania’s ethics related policies and guidelines.

 The standard audit process starts with assessing, planning, scoping and fieldwork and continues with reporting and follow-up.
 Auditors interview local management about how they approach and address business ethics issues.
 Based on the auditor’s report and in alignment with Governance, Risk and Compliance, local business units develop action plans to correct any deviations identified.

 SCANIA’s success is based on our core values and our management system supported by our main principles, as described in the Scania Code of Conduct.
 We want to encourage an open speak up culture and the whistleblowing programme is part of that journey.